PrajwalaTM/facebook-messenger-bot/README.md

     ./ngrok http 8000

-For information about how to get page access token and subscription for your page refer to this [link](https://developers.facebook.com/docs/messenger-platform/webhook-reference)
+For information about how to get the page access token and subscription for your Facebook page refer [link](https://developers.facebook.com/docs/messenger-platform/webhook-reference)
 # Quick start

 Run the following commands.
-You will need Python 3 setup
+You need to setup Python 3:

     git clone https://github.com/Gurupradeep/FBMessengerBot.git
     cd bot